js-ferguson/myBlog/README.md

 * A select to allow the user to change the number of posts per page

-* Users can add a profile pics - a default should be provided and displayed with their comments until they upload their own.
+* Have profile pictures for users and display them on comments - a default should be provided until they upload their own.

 * Subscribe link to get an email notification about newly published blog posts.